sherwin-leung/antifragile/README.md

 <summary>Click to view version 1 changelog</summary>

+* v1.10
+  * Added the ability to insert a buffer period (duration-based, just like with exercises) between exercises in a routine.
+Will not add a buffer period after the last exercise or after "Additional Rest"s.

 * v1.09
   * Visual improvements: animated gradients on some buttons, sections expanding/collapsing instead of appearing/disappearing instantly

 * v1.08
   * Added ability to toggle on/off sounds for the timer.
 A sound plays when you successfully complete the entire routine (all exercises finished without quitting - pausing is okay though) and a sound plays when you stop the routine.
-Looking to add a sound that plays in between exercises for the routine soon. _The sounds right now are just silly Chaewon/LE SSERAFIM sounds but may change in the future._
+Looking to add a sound that plays in between exercises for the routine soon.

 * v1.07
   * Added ability to toggle on/off extra details related to currently loaded routine in the timer (how many exercises left, which exercise is coming up next, and full exercise list).
 Instructions view can be toggled on and off as well